Drought-Tolerant Perennial Flowers For Dry Gardens

 Some of the best Daylilies for drought-tolerance include the Stella de Oro, Happy Returns, and Pardon Me.
 These varieties are known for their hardiness and ability to tolerate dry conditions.

-See drought-tolerant daylily varieties
+Drought-tolerant daylily varieties

 RELATED: How to tell a daylily seed pod from a bud?